Felonies in North Carolina

 In addition, felonies also can include sentencing enhancement laws.
 These are laws that punish repeat offenses.
 For instance, North Carolina has a habitual felon law (three strikes) which increases the punishment for someone’s fourth (or more) felony conviction.
 North Carolina also has a less common violent habitual felon law, which imposes a life sentence for a second violent felony.
-And North Carolina has a habitual assault law, which punishes multiple assaults more harshly.
-This is all an attempt to ensure everyone has a second chance, while not giving them the freedom to commit crimes as they want.
+And North Carolina has a habitual assault law that punishes multiple assaults more harshly.
+This is all an attempt to ensure everyone has a second chance while not giving them the freedom to commit crimes as they want.

 Can Anything be Done to Reduce My Sentence?

 Above I describe various appeals available to someone convicted of a crime.
 While the chances for success are slim, those are the best chances for success.
 In general – short of a pardon, or the very rare event where someone is found innocent of a crime after conviction – there is no way to reduce a prison sentence if no errors are found with how the trial was conducted.